 Unexpected expenses

 An unanticipated medical expense can happen even when you have insurance.
-Depending on the situation, if emergency surgery is needed you may have a larger co-pay than usual.
-Or you may need to reach the plan’s deductible in order to mitigate expenses.
+Depending on the situation, if emergency surgery is needed you may have a larger copay than usual.
+Or you may need to reach the plan’s deductible to mitigate expenses.

 Car and home repairs can also surprise you.
 A pipe may burst causing an unplanned visit from the local plumber who determines the problem may be more extensive than you think.

-Or that funny sound your car has been making may finally stop, and not for a good reason.
-Maybe it’s the radiator, or worse, it’s the transmission.
+Or that funny sound your car has been making may finally stop — and not for a good reason.
+Maybe it’s the radiator — or worse, the transmission.
 If you use your car to commute to work daily then you’ll need to get it up and working as soon as possible.

 There’s also the unexpected death that may require you to travel out of state.
 Having emergency cash ready will help in each of these situations.
 You have enough to worry about, so why not make it easier on yourself by starting an emergency fund?